 G-45.
 Analytical Bibliography - Advance Reading List

 Blayney, Peter W.M.
 The First Folio of Shakespeare.
 Washington, DC: Folger Shakespeare Library, 1991.
 Page for page, this may be the best introduction to the bibliography of early modern books ever written.
+Try to start with this before proceeding to Gaskell.
 However, it has recently gone out of print and used copies are appreciating quickly.
 (Be careful not to confuse this paperback with the even pricier Norton facsimile bearing the same title and an introduction by Blayney.)
-If you don’t fancy getting into the rare-book market, you should make an effort to find a copy to read.
-Try to start with this before proceeding to Gaskell.
+If you can’t find a library copy, and don’t fancy starting your own rare book collection, please let us know and we will assist.

 Gaskell, Philip.
 A New Introduction to Bibliography.
 Winchester and New Castle, DE: St. Paul’s Bibliographies & Oak Knoll Press, 2009 (reprint of the corrected 1974 printing).
 Still the standard introduction to historical bibliography, with frequent references to analytical matters along the way.
 Try to have read (selectively) pp. 5–12, 40–141, 164–170, and 311–320, and become familiar with the basics of the collation formulary on pp. 328–332.
 You may want to bring a copy of Gaskell to class.
 The more basic imposition diagrams following p.
 87 will play a central role in the course, though RBS practice format sheets will be available.